Home » National Parks » Epic Adventure: Exploring 5 National Parks on a Texas & New Mexico Road Trip

 Discovering Outdoor Adventure Lake Bob Sandlin State Park

 Just outside Dallas, Texas, we overnighted in the campground at Lake Bob Sandlin.
-If you’re looking for a cozy spot to park your travel trailer, Lake Bob Sandlin State Park is a great choice.
-I must say, the Texas Parks and Wildlife Department does an awesome job of maintaining their parks.
+If you’re looking for a cozy spot to park your travel trailer, Lake Bob Sandlin State Park is a splendid choice.
+I must say, the Texas Parks and Wildlife Department does an exceptional job of maintaining their parks.
 Our lakefront site was the perfect place to soak in the natural beauty while having a cold drink after a long day on the road.
-The trails to the trout pond were good excersise for Sage after being in the truck for such a long period of time.
+The trails to the trout pond were wonderful exercise for Sage after being in the truck for such a long period.

 Lake Bob Sandlin State Park-Sunset over the lake